 Not Using Gzip Compression

-Enabling Gzip compression in your .Net application means IIS will compress your websites files when they are being returned to the browser.
-Compressed files will reduce file size minimising the time it takes to load a page.
+Enabling Gzip compression in your ASP.NET application means IIS will compress your website’s files when they are being returned to the browser.
+Compressed files will reduce file size minimizing the time it takes to load a page.

 Adding Gzip is pretty easy.
 In your IIS site you should see a compression tab, click on it and enable it: